fbpx

 Procedures following a negative Stage 1 assessment are as follows:

-– If the applicant lacks valid immigration status in Canada, they might be instructed to leave Canada.
-If voluntary departure is appropriate, include instructions for confirmation of departure and follow-up to ensure the client departs.
-If departure is not confirmed within the allocated time, notify CBSA that the client is believed to be in Canada without status.
+– If the applicant lacks valid immigration status in Canada, they have to leave Canada.
+In case voluntary departure is appropriate, include instructions for confirmation of departure and follow-up to ensure the client departs.
+If applicant does not depart within the allocated time, IRCC may notify CBSA that the client might be in Canada without status.

 – If there is an outstanding removal order, the CBSA Removals Unit of the negative decision will be informed.